This article describes the frequently asked questions about the extended security updates for Windows 7.

 I purchased Windows 7 ESU and this purchase isn't on the invoice for the same calendar month.
 Why dose it happen?

-If you purchase Windows 7 ESU before the monthly invoice generation date, the purchase will be shown on the previous month's invoice, instead of the current calendar month's invoice.
+If you purchase Windows 7 ESU before the monthly invoice generation date, the purchase will be shown on the previous month's invoice.
+It won't be shown on the current calendar month's invoice.

 For example, in March, if CSP purchased ESU before March 6, the purchase would show on February's invoice.